begumakkas/Mapping-Turkiye-Earthquake-2023/README.md

-# Türkiye Earthquake 2023 – Population & Infrastructure Impact
+# Mapping The 2023 Türkiye Earthquake

 ## Overview
 We used ArcGIS Pro to document and analyze the effects of the **February 2023 Türkiye earthquakes** on population displacement and infrastructure damage.